-If you are using an HDMI cable to connect your Soundbar and projector, you need to ensure that this type of cable is accepted on both of these devices.
+If you are using an HDMI ARC cable to connect your soundbar to the projector, you need to ensure that this type of cable is accepted on both of these devices.

-Try to find an option that has a good bit of leeway considering you will need to move the cable out of the way and hide it from view.
+Try to find an option with a good bit of leeway considering you will need to move the cable out of the way and hide it from view.

 4. Run a performance test.

 Run a test by streaming a video with audio – a music video of your favorite song, for example.
 Assuming it all works, you are ready to take it to the next step.
 If it does not work, then you will need to find the source of the issue.

-5. Hide the extended HDMI cable.
+5. Hide the extended HDMI ARC Cable.

 Leaving the cable out is not only visually distracting and unappealing, but a loose cord could become a safety hazard in your home theater as well.

 You can choose how you would like to hide it.
-There are a few options like hiding it behind the sheet rock in your walls, running it through the ceiling, or using some kind of cable track that can be secured onto the floor or wall.
+There are a few options like hiding it behind the sheetrock in your walls, running it through the ceiling, or using some kind of cable track that can be secured onto the floor or wall.

-1. Choose an extended cable.
+1. Choose an extended RCA cable.

-Just like with an HDMI cable, you will need an extended RCA cable option that can connect your Soundbar (in the front of the room) to your projector (in the back of the room).
+Just like with an HDMI ARC cable, you will need an extended RCA cable option that can connect your Soundbar (in the front of the room) to your projector (in the back of the room).
 Be sure to choose a high-quality cable for the best audio and video signal transmission.

-2. Plug in the RCA cables.
+2. Plug in the cables.

 Again, if you are using an external media source, you will need to make sure that all three devices are connected.

-Just like you would with the HDMI input, you will need to adjust the settings on your projector to automatically choose the RCA input as the preferred setting so that it begins streaming once plugged in.
+Just like you would with the HDMI ARC input, you will need to adjust the settings on your projector to automatically choose the RCA input as the preferred setting so that it begins streaming once plugged in.

-Hide the extended RCA cables.
-(See above).
+4. Run a performance test and Hide the extended RCA cables.

 Connecting a Soundbar with a Projector Using a Wireless Transmitter

-However, you will need to keep in mind that low-quality wireless transmitters could result in poor-quality video and audio transmission with some serious lag.
+However, you will need to keep in mind that low-quality wireless connections could result in poor-quality video and audio transmission with some serious lag.

 To connect a Soundbar with a projector using a wireless transmitter, consider the following steps:

-1. Check the compatibility with your devices.
+1. Check the compatibility with your output and input devices.

-For example, if you plan on using an HDMI wireless transmitter, you need to ensure that you can plug the HDMI port into your projector.
+For example, if you plan on using an HDMI wireless transmitter, you need to ensure that you can plug the HDMI ARC port into your projector.

 2. Purchase a compatible, high-quality wireless transmitter.

 If possible, try to avoid Bluetooth transmitters as these can tend to be less reliable with high levels of video and audio transmission.

 3. Plug your transmitter into your projector.

-4. Connect the transmitter with your Soundbar.
+4. Connect the transmitter to your Soundbar.

 Now, you will need to connect the transmitter to the Soundbar according to the instruction steps that come with your unique transmitter.